immcantation/amulety/CONTRIBUTING.md

 ### Write Documentation

-BCRembedder could always use more documentation, whether as part of the official BCRembedder docs, in docstrings, or even on the web in blog posts, articles, and such.
+AMULET could always use more documentation, whether as part of the official AMULET docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at [https://github.com/immcantation/bcrembed/issues](https://github.com/immcantation/bcrembed/issues).
+The best way to send feedback is to file an issue at [https://github.com/immcantation/amulet/issues](https://github.com/immcantation/amulet/issues).

 If you are proposing a feature: